highlights of operations

 Chevron’s companies in the Philippines donate funds to various disaster relief efforts in the country.
 Our employees and contractors also contribute their own time and money to disaster relief.

-In November 2013, immediately following Typhoon Haiyan, Chevron donated $1.5 million to the Philippine Red Cross to rehabilitate affected areas.
-Our subsidiaries, affiliates and employees in the Philippines made additional donations totaling approximately $70,000.
+In 2013, immediately following Typhoon Haiyan, Chevron donated $1.5 million to the American Red Cross to rehabilitate affected areas.
+Our subsidiaries, affiliates and employees in the Philippines made additional donations to the Philippine Red Cross totaling approximately $70,000.
+In December 2016, we provided fuel support to the Philippine Red Cross for disaster relief operations in the aftermath of Typhoon Nina.

 education and training